ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 .. attention::

    When working on an HPC system, users should allocate compute nodes prior to running their experiment.
-The proper command will depend on the system's resource manager, but some guidance is offered in :numref:`Section %s <WorkOnHPC>`.
+The proper command will depend on the system's resource manager, but some guidance is offered in :numref:`Section %s <allocate-compute-node>`.
 It may be necessary to reload the ``build_<platform>_<compiler>`` scripts (see :numref:`Section %s <CMakeApproach>`) and the workflow environment (see :numref:`Section %s <SetUpPythonEnv>`) after allocating compute nodes.

 .. note::
    Examples in this subsection presume that the user is running in the Terminal with a bash shell environment.
 If this is not the case, users will need to adjust the commands to fit their command line application and shell environment.